Chapter 2: The Raw Request

 anthropic-versionheader is mandatory.
 Omit it, and the API rejects you. - Line 27:

 max_tokensis required.
-It caps the response length and prevents runaway costs. - Line 36: We fire the request.
+It caps the response length and prevents runaway costs. - Line 36: We fire the request with a 2-minute timeout.
 No try/except—if the network is down, let Python crash.
 You need to see where it fails.

 - Lines 41-47: Check the status code.
 200 means success (pretty-print the JSON).
 Anything else means we print the raw error text for debugging.